sandiegodata/sdipylib/README.rst

 sdipylib
 ========

 SDRDL IPython Support Library.

-Functions for data analysis.
+This package is a cache of functions that we  use for data analysis at the San Diego Regional Data Library.